ilrehr/starfive/README.md

 - vlc
 - keepassxc

-This image comes with 2 videos and a bashscript for fullscreen video in /home/user.
+This image comes with 2 videos (480p, 720p) and a bashscript for fullscreen video in /home/user which lowers the screen resolution before running vlc and restores the old resolution when vlc closes.
+To play a video in fullscreen:

+cd /home/user
+./start_video.sh

+start_video.sh can take the path of another video as input.
+The fluidity of the 480p video is almost at full speed when using the fullscreen script after some initial stutter.
+720p is usable if the desktop resolution is lowered.

 Information on how this image was made: